How to File LLC Taxes in Arizona? (A Complete Guide)

 Transaction privilege tax documents

-You must submit the Arizona Joint Tax Application (JT-1) to start selling.
-This application applies to sales tax, use tax, employer withholding tax, and unemployment insurance tax.
+To get started, you'll file the Arizona Joint Tax Application (JT-1).
+This single form covers sales tax, use tax, employer withholding tax, and unemployment insurance tax.
+You can download it and check the city/county fee breakdown at the bottom.

 2. Local County/City Taxes